Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Methodology

 These challenges motivate us to develop an optimal policy following a distribution whose support set is a sparse subset of the action space containing only (near-)optimal actions.
-We refer to this class of policies as the \textit{sparse} policy.
-Specially, the deterministic policy $\bar{\pi}$ can be viewed as the most extreme case of sparse policies and inherits some advantages of the sparse policies.
-However, the deterministic policy $\bar{\pi}$ always takes a greedy action, resulting in potential sub-optimality, and cannot deal with unexpected situations such as temporary shortages of medications or budget constraints.
-In this paper, we aim to design and estimate an optimal policy that enjoys policy sparsity while inheriting the advantages of the stochastic policy model.
+We refer to this class of policies as the \textit{sparse} policy class.
+Specially, the deterministic policy $\pi^{*}(s) = \arg \max_{a} Q^{\pi^{*}}(s,a)$ can be viewed as the most extreme case of the sparse policy and inherits some advantages of the sparse policy.
+However, it is greedy, resulting suboptimality issue and non-robustness to uncertainty.
+Therefore, we aim to design and estimate an optimal policy that enjoys a suitable and adaptive policy sparsity while inheriting the advantages of the stochastic policy model.